 - provide almost full torque at zero speed

 A couple of precautions to bear in mind.
-Typical motors design may rely on the speed of the motor to drive cooling air across the motor.
-If you are running the motor a low speeds for extended periods, the cooling air flow may be reduced and present a problem.
-While it is useful to think of the output as a sine wave (0 to 200 or so Hz), in reality it is a very high frequency wave.
-Measuring instruments need to have to correct frequency response, high frequency noise may be an issue and there is the possibility of injected harmonics.
+Typical motor design may rely on the speed of the motor to drive cooling air across the motor.
+If you are running the motor at low speeds for extended periods, the cooling air flow may be reduced and present a problem.
+While it is useful to think of the output as a sine wave (0 to 200 or so Hz), in reality it is a high frequency wave.
+Measuring instruments need to have to the correct frequency response, high frequency noise may be an issue and there is the possibility of injected harmonics.
 VFDs are also more costly.

-Despite the negatives, the amount of motor control which can be achieved by the application of VFDs makes them widely accepted and used in numerous applications.
+Despite any negatives, the amount of motor control which can be achieved by the application of VFDs makes them widely accepted and used in numerous applications.
 If you are using a VFD for operation, then your starting issues will be much easier to deal with.